Year 3 2020 - 2021

 Welcome to Y3!

-A warm welcome back to the children in Year 3.
-We are really looking forward to an exciting half term ahead.
-The Year 3 team are excited to continue our learning journey and hope you had a fantastic Christmas holiday.
+A warm welcome to the children in Year 3.
+We are really looking forward to a wonderful year ahead.
+The Year 3 team are excited to continue your learning journey and hope you had a fantastic summer holiday.
+We are really excited to be sharing the next part of your journey at Woodlands and making sure you really enjoy your time in the juniors.

 Files to Download